tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdbresourceprovider/documentdbresourceprovider-headers.md

 ---

-# Common headers for the Azure Cosmos DB: DocumentDB Resource Provider REST API
+# Common headers for the Azure Cosmos DB: REST Resource Provider for the DocumentDB API

 The following are the common request and response headers for the Resource Provider REST API.